JetBrains/intellij-sdk-docs/topics/Dialog-and-popup-sizes.md

 #### Example 2

 <control>Settings</control> dialog has the default size 1000&nbsp;px.
-In the <control>Code Style settings for Java</control> set 400&nbsp;px as the minimal width of the code editor.
+In the <control>Code Style settings for Java</control> set 400&nbsp;px as the minimum width of the code editor.
 This will make the dialog wider but will show more code

 <table style="none" border="false">
     <tr>